SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-server-morphia`](./sda-commons-server-morphia/README.md) is used to work with MongoDB using [Morphia](https://github.com/MorphiaOrg).

 The module [`sda-commons-server-mongo-testing`](./sda-commons-server-mongo-testing/README.md)
 provides a MongoDB instance for integration testing.

+The module [`sda-commons-server-morphia-exmaple`](./sda-commons-server-morphia-example/README.md) shows how to use the bundle within an application.

 Status:
 - Ready to use

 ##### Prometheus